Tupolev TU-22 M-2 "Backfire"

 The tailfin was reduced 6 mm in height at the top.

+The horizontal tail stabilizers are correct but were set 10 mm more to the rear.
 The nose undercarriage bay was moved 5 mm more aft and reduced 5 mm length.
-The nosewheels should be replaced with larger ones.
+The nose wheels should be replaced with larger ones

 tail area

-A Soviet Backfire usually has a "blue"ish finish (Humbrol Hu-87 )with white undercoat, so the model was sprayed.
+A Soviet Backfire usually has a "blue"ish finish (Humbrol Hu-87 enamel )with white undercoat, so the model was sprayed.
 White antenna panels are located at the airframe.
 The aux doors at the intake were simulated with decals.

 Decals with the stars came from ESCI kit and spare box.
-Nowadays, the kit is rare and if you can find one.... buy it!

-Back to Soviet models....
-References:
+Back to 1/72 jet models....

 - Tupolev Blinder and Backfire, ALTAIR, Poland 1995, (includes excellent drawings)